-Join us on Sunday, April 29th, 2018 for the third annual Race for ACE fundraiser!
-It’s an event that honors the courage, strength and life of Andy Ecker, while raising funds for pediatric cancer.
-We had an amazing turnout the past two years raising over $100,000 each year, and we look forward to an even better turnout this year!
+Join us on Sunday, June 3rd, 2018 for the third annual Race for ACE fundraiser!
+It’s an afternoon of spinning and drinks that honors the life of the beloved Andy Ecker, while raising funds for critical pediatric cancer research and services.
+We had an amazing turnout the past two years, raising over $100,000 each year and having a blast at the after party!
+We are confident that this year’s event will continue in this spirit of success, and we look forward to seeing you there!

-SCROLL TO THE BUTTOM TO CREATE YOUR OWN FUNDRAISING PAGE
+SCROLL TO THE BOTTOM TO CREATE YOUR OWN FUNDRAISING PAGE

-HOW: To secure a bike, please click "create your own fundraising page" at the bottom of our main RaceforACE page!
-We are suggesting participants raise a minimum of $200.
-There are 130 spots available in the two classes, so start fundraising now if you want a chance to spin!
-If you would like to participate or join us at the bar, but do not plan to ride, we encourage you to contribute to an individual biker’s fundraising page, or to the group.
-Click on the "Donate" above to contribute to an indvidual's fundraiser page, or make a donation to the general donation page.
+HOW: To secure a bike for the spinning portion of the day, please click the orange "Create your Fundraiser Page" button at the bottom of this page!
+We are suggesting participants try and raise $200 or more, but anyone is encouraged to join us in our ride.
+There are limited spots available, so start fundraising now for a chance to spin with Andy’s family and friends!
+If you would like simply join us at the bar for the after party, or be involved in some capacity, but do not plan to ride, we encourage you to contribute.
+Click on the "Donate" button above to contribute to an individual’s fundraiser page, or make a donation to the general donation page.

-WHY: This event is organized by Andy’s family and friends to honor his brave fight against brain cancer, which he sadly lost in July of 2015.
-But more broadly, the Race for ACE is about recognizing Andy’s legacy as a passionate Michigan fan, mathematical genius, hardworking employee of Macquarie Capital, winner of every board game ever played, welcoming and loyal friend, loving big brother, amazing son and all around remarkable man.
+WHY: This event is organized by Andy’s family and friends to honor his brave fight against brain cancer, which he sadly lost in July of 2015, and to support an important cause.
+Race for ACE also recognizes Andy’s legacy as a passionate Michigan fan, mathematical genius, hardworking employee of Macquarie Capital, winner of every board game ever played, welcoming and loyal friend, loving big brother, amazing son and all around remarkable guy.
 Please join us in celebrating his life!

 For more information on the Making Headway Foundation, please visit their website here: www.makingheadway.org